 Apogee also limits fire blight development in apple shoots but will not protect against blossom blight infection.
-Although Apogee has no pesticidal activity on the fire blight bacteria itself, it affects the development of the shoot blight by causing a cessation of shoot growth, which in turn makes the shoots less susceptible to fire blight development.
+Although Apogee has no pesticidal activity on the fire blight bacteria itself, it affects the development of the shoot blight by altering the metabolism of the tree and by causing a cessation of shoot growth, which in turn makes the shoots less susceptible to fire blight development.
 In order to get the maximum benefit in growth reduction and fireblight protection, it is important to make the first application when shoots are 1-3 inches long.
-This means Apogee must be applied at or before petal fall to have a large effect on shoot growth.
+This means Apogee must be applied near petal fall to have a large effect on shoot growth.
 Later applications will be less effective at stopping shoot growth.
 The onset of shoot growth control and resistance against shoot fire blight infections develops 10 to 14 days after treatment.
 Thus, apple trees must be treated in a protective manner before shoot blight symptoms develop.
 After resistance is acquired, it should last from 4-6 weeks.
 To maintain fire blight protection, a second spray is required if shoots begin to grow again.
 A low dose provides growth controls for only about 3-4 weeks, while a high dose controls growth for 6-8 weeks.
-At least two applications will be required to achieve season-long growth control in most New England orchards.
+Two to three applications will be required to achieve season-long growth control in most New England orchards.

 Apogee-treated apple trees often set more fruit than untreated trees It may also be necessary to adjust thinning strategy to remove more fruit.
-This may mean using an increased dosage (30-50%) of a chemical thinner or multiple applications of chemical thinners to achieve desired crop load and fruit size.
+This may mean using an increased dosage (30-50%) of a chemical thinner, using more aggressive thinner combinations or multiple applications of chemical thinners to achieve desired crop load and fruit size.